mattmc3/keyboard-tools/advice.md

 ### Most of the advice I give about Colemak boils down to a handful of things:

-- Dvorak is a _**BIG**_ improvement over QWERTY.
+- Dvorak, although it's not the most modern layout, is still a _**BIG**_ improvement over QWERTY.
-- Colemak is a niche within a niche, but is the best choice if you're looking to change your layout.
+- Colemak is a niche within a niche, but it is the best choice if you're looking to change your layout.
 It's a _**minor**_ improvement over Dvorak.
 - Everything else is a niche within a niche within a niche.
-Other layouts are at best a _**miniscule**_ improvement over Colemak, and are only worth it if you have an issue very specific to your typing needs.
+Other layouts are at best a _**miniscule**_ improvement over Colemak, and are only worth it if you have a very specific to your particular typing needs.
 - Switching your keyboard layout is a massive commitment.
 Be sure you're doing it for the right reasons.

 ### The advice I give about vanilla Colemak vs Colemak-DH can be boiled down to this decision tree: